-Every day, almost 600 students stream into our school.
+Every day, more than 550 students stream into our school.

 That's a lot of students!

 Learn more about:

 8 Great Ways to Get to School!

 WALK It’s good exercise, and even more fun with friends!.
 Make sure you cross at the crosswalks (Ms. Katie, the crossing guard, is at King & Ashby every day before and after school).

 BIKE A great way to start the morning!
 Please, walk your bike once you're near school, and lock your bike.
 Bike racks are available: by the Rock Garden, near the King Street Gate, and in front of the school near near the auditorium.

 -- New for 2015: Learn more about joining or starting a Bike Train!